puneeth1999/leetcode-75/README.md

 # leetcode-gfg-2024
-Collection of LeetCode questions to keep the DSA edge sharp
+Collection of LeetCode and GFG questions to keep the DSA edge sharp